Nebraska Population 2014

 The last nationwide census within the United States of America took place in 2010 and, at the time, it was confirmed that 1,826,341 citizens were living in the Cornhusker State.
 Those figures represented a rise of 6.7% on the findings from the 2000 Census, which declared final numbers of 1,711,263.
 It is now estimated that these figures have climbed even further to a total population of 1,870,291.

 With over 530 villages and cities in the state, only one has a population of more than 300,000.
-Omaha, the capital city, has a population estimated at 410,000, while Lincoln has 258,000.
+Omaha has a population estimated at 410,000, while Lincoln, the capital city, has 258,000.
 These are the only two cities with a population over 60,000.

 Nebraska Population Density